wuegaki/wuegaki.github.io/output.md

 ### Papers in conference proceedings

+- Roelofsen, Floris and **Wataru Uegaki**. to appear.
+Searching for a universal constraint on the possible denotations of clause-embedding predicates. *Proceedings of SALT 30*. [[current draft PDF](https://semanticsarchive.net/Archive/mI0YWFjM/paper.pdf)]
 - **Uegaki, Wataru**.
 2018.
 On the projection of the presupposition of embedded questions. *Proceedings of SALT 28*. [[DOI](https://journals.linguisticsociety.org/proceedings/index.php/SALT/article/view/28.789)]
 - **Uegaki, Wataru** and Floris Roelofsen.
 2018.
 Do modals take propositions or sets of propositions?
 Evidence from Japanese *darou*. *Proceedings of SALT 28*. [[DOI](https://journals.linguisticsociety.org/proceedings/index.php/SALT/article/view/28.809)]
 - **Uegaki, Wataru** and Yasutada Sudo.
 2017.
 The anti-rogativity of non-veridical preferential predicates. *Proceedings of Amsterdam Colloquium 2017*. [[PDF](http://semanticsarchive.net/Archive/WNmZDFmM/paper.pdf)]